-Businesses that have Utilized JFC Funds are Flourishing in Many Fields
+Businesses that have utilized JFC funds are flourishing in many fields

-A total of 625 companies (Note) have gone public after receiving support from the SME Unit, representing roughly one sixth of all Japanese companies that are publicly held.
+A total of 641 companies (Note) have gone public after receiving support from the SME Unit, representing roughly one sixth of all Japanese companies that are publicly held.

 Many of these are flourishing as leading companies in Japan.

-Since 1989, the number of companies going public after receiving support from the SME Unit has increased dramatically to 445 (Note), accounting for roughly 30% of the total increase in the number of companies going public during the same period, or 1,475 companies (Note).
+Since 1989, the number of companies going public after receiving support from the SME Unit has increased dramatically to 465 $^{ ext{(Note)}}$, accounting for roughly 30% of the total increase in the number of companies going public during the same period, or 1,522 companies (Note).

-Note: The number of publicly listed companies is as of March 31, 2017 (excluding delisted companies and companies that have dissolved due to merger, etc.).
+Note: The number of publicly listed companies is as of March 31, 2018 (excluding delisted companies and companies that have dissolved due to merger, etc.).

-Public Companies that Received Support from the SME Unit
+Public companies that received support from the SME Unit

-Companies Going Public after Receiving Support from the SME Unit by Time Period n or before 1988 From 1989 Total: 629 184 companies
+Companies going public after receiving support from the SME Unit by time period

+From 1989 In or before 1988 Total: 641 companies 465 companies

-Source: JFC SME Unit The number of publicly held companies is as of March 31, 2017.
-Companies in agriculture, forestry, fisheries, finance, and insurance, as well as foreign-owned corporations are excluded.
+Source: JFC SME Unit.
+The number of publicly held companies is as of March 31, 2018, Companies in agriculture, forestry, fisheries, finance, and insurance, as well as foreign-owned corporations are excluded.

-An Invaluable Source of Financing During Our Start-up Period
+An Invaluable Source of Financing during Our Start-up Period